Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to score more than 46.5 points only one time this season.
+- Air Force and its opponents have scored at least 45.5 points or more just once this year.

-- New Mexico and its opponents have combined to score more than 46.5 points in one game this season.
+- New Mexico's games have gone over 45.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 52, is 5.5 points greater than Saturday's over/under.
+- Saturday's total is 6.5 points lower than the two team's combined 52 points per game average.

-- These two squads combine to allow 42.3 points per game, 4.2 fewer than this contest's over/under.
+- These two squads combine to surrender 42.3 points per game, 3.2 fewer than this contest's over/under.

-- The Falcons and their opponents have scored an average of 49.3 points per game in 2021, 2.8 more than Saturday's total.
+- The average total in Falcons games this season is 49.3, 3.8 points more than Saturday's total of 45.5.

-- In 2021, games involving the Lobos have averaged a total of 53.0 points, 6.5 more than the set total in this contest.
+- The 45.5-point total for this game is 7.5 points below the 53.0 points per game average total in Lobos games this season.

 Air Force Stats and Trends

-- When Air Force records more than 24.0 points, it is 1-1 against the spread and 2-1 overall.
+- Air Force is 1-1 against the spread and 2-1 overall in games when it scores more than 24.0 points.

-- Air Force is 1-1 against the spread and 2-1 overall when the team totals over 326.3 yards.
+- Air Force is 1-1 against the spread and 2-1 overall when the team piles up over 326.3 yards.

 - The Falcons have two giveaways this season, while the Lobos have seven takeaways .